endofthepain/graft-white-paper/graft-white-paper-1.01/README.md

 This is the version currently open to public comments and suggeestions.
-Teh last official published version is 0.02.
+The most recent official published version is 0.02.